mightyjava/springboot-jsp/README.md

 # springboot-jsp
-spring boot and jsp integration
+spring boot and jsp integration with the basic CRUD operations